peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * <i>bytes</i>: A byte array representing an email message.

  * <i>headerFieldName</i>: The name of the header field to extract.
 This name will be compared with the names of header fields in the given message using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to basic lower-case letters.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U + 005A) in both strings to basic lower-case letters.).

 <b>Return Value:</b>

 The value of the first instance of the header field with the given name.
 Leading space and/or tab bytes (0x20 and/or 0x09) and CR/LF (0x0d/0x0a) pairs will be removed from the header field value, and the value is treated as encoded in UTF-8 (an 8-bit encoding form of the Unicode Standard) where illegally encoded UTF-8 is replaced as appropriate with replacement characters (U+FFFD).
 Returns null if  <i>bytes</i>
  is null, if  <i>headerFieldName</i>
- is null, is more than 997 characters long, or has a character less than U + 0021 or greater than U + 007E in the Unicode Standard, if a header field with that name does not exist, or if a body (even an empty one) does not follow the header fields.
+ is null, is more than 997 characters long, or has a character less than U+0021 or greater than U+007E in the Unicode Standard, if a header field with that name does not exist, or if a body (even an empty one) does not follow the header fields.

 <a id="FromMailtoUri_string"></a>
 ### FromMailtoUri